neonbjb/ocotillo/README.md

 ## Instructions for use

-I provide two entry points for using these models:
+I provide three entry points for using these models:

 ### API